rogupt305/Rohan_BluestampPortfolio/index.md

 4. Fixed a significant issue with the Wireless Modules on the controller and the robot control board (this is how they communicate with each other) - the Modules were not connecting with each other, and I realized that it was due to interference between a different person's Module.
 5. Calibrated the robot's legs to a standard position (the position of the servos deviated from their standard position during assembly, this is to recorrect that)
 6. Mounted the battery on the bottom of the robot, recalibrated the legs to accomodate
-7. Polished off the looks and movement of the robot

 ### Challenges
 Before calibrating the robot, I realized that I had completely miswired the servo motors.
 This proved to be a huge setback, because I had to manually go back and re-wire every servo solely by trial and error.
-The reason for this is because when calibrating the robot using the UI App, the app has pre-set locations for each servo on the pinout.
+The reason for this is because when calibrating the robot using the UI App, the app has pre-set locations for each servo on the pinout map.
 If the servo is not plugged into the correct pin, the robot will wrongly move the servo.
 As mentioned earlier, utilizing the poorly designed UI proved to be an existential challenge to overcome when calibrating the robot's legs.
-When altering their position in the three dimensional (x, y, z) plane, altering one of these variables moved the robot's leg through a 2-d plane, in comparison to a one dimensional line.
+When altering their position in the three dimensional (x, y, z) plane, altering one of these variables moved the robot's leg through a 2-d plane, instead of the ideal one dimensional line.
 Furthermore, different controls did this unpredictably, making it extremely time-consuming to get the robot's leg in the correct place.
 In the end, I had to resort to manually removing the servos and reattaching them at a different angle, which slightly displaced their range of motion.
 Luckily, this did not cause significant change to the robot's final movement.

 The robot sitting on the calibration mat:
 <img src="https://i.postimg.cc/fbG5NmBB/calibrate.jpg" alt="My iPhone photo" width="400">